lihuang3/IROS2017-PaperID171/README.md

 # IROS2017-PaperID171
-Path Planning and Aggregation for a Microrobot Swarm in Vascular Networks Using a Global Input
+Title: Path Planning and Aggregation for a Microrobot Swarm in Vascular Networks Using a Global Input
+Authors: Li Huang, Louis Rogowski, Min Jun Kim, and Aaron T. Becker